Ancient Mediterranean gum resin finds scientific validation in modern times

 A natural remedy that has been in use for many centuries and for which modern science has provided solid evidence of safety and efficacy is mastic, the gum resin of the mastic tree, Pistacia lentiscus L. This evergreen tree grows primarily on Chios, a Greek island in the Aegean Sea that was noted in antiquity for its school of epic poetry.

-Since ancient times, mastic gum has been used in Mediterranean cultures as an antiseptic, a food antioxidant, a chewing gum and breath sweetener, a flavoring additive in a variety of traditional foods and drinks, and a remedy for stomach pain, indigestion, and peptic ulcer.2 There is an extensive literature, going back many centuries, regarding its use for a variety of gastrointestinal ailments, including cancer.3 In recent years, laboratory experiments and clinical trials have shown conclusively that mastic kills
+Since ancient times, mastic gum has been used in Mediterranean cultures as an antiseptic, a food antioxidant, a chewing gum and breath sweetener, a flavoring additive in a variety of traditional foods and drinks, and a remedy for stomach pain, indigestion, and peptic ulcer.
+There is an extensive literature, going back many centuries, regarding its use for a variety of gastrointestinal ailments, including cancer.
+In recent years, laboratory experiments and clinical trials have shown conclusively that mastic kills H. pylori, as well as a variety of other harmful bacteria and fungi and may therefore be effective in helping to combat stomach distress, including gastritis and peptic ulcers.

 Mastic: A Safe, Natural Alternative